districtr/districtr/docs/05landmarks/landmarksclass.md

 # #

 ### Suggestions
-- Do we draw Polygon landmarks anymore?
-Mapbox Drawtool comments out all controls but for points.
-Maybe this is vestigial.
 - Should the listeners in the constructor be deanonymized and turned into helper functions?
 - Properties across the whole system should be collected together